 As part of your routine winter preparations, change your oil and antifreeze.
-Coolant does significantly more than keeping your engine from freezing.
+Coolant does significantly more than keep your engine from freezing.
 It keeps the entire cooling system in good condition, ensures your vehicle runs well, and reduces the risk of a breakdown.
-Also, be sure to keep your windshield washer fluid topped up and include coolant so the water does not freeze.
-Windshields can get dirty quickly in winter, and you need to keep your vision clear at all times.
+Also, keep your windshield washer fluid topped up and include coolant so the water does not freeze.
+Windshields can get dirty quickly in winter; you must always keep your vision clear.

 Check Your Lights

 During summer, you probably didn’t use your headlights as much.
-However, once the evenings get darker and the weather worsens, you’ll need to be visible on the road and see where you are heading.
+However, once the evenings get darker and the weather worsens, you must be visible on the road and see where you are heading.
 Check all your lights weekly, including brakes, fog, and indicators, so you don’t drive out and find that one or more don’t work.

 Protect Your Window Tracks

-Freezing water can seep into window tracks and create a dragging effect when you try to open them.
+Freezing water can seep into window tracks and create a dragging effect when opening them.
 It can damage car windows.
 You can avoid this by placing dry Teflon spray lubricant on the track.
 As the days get frostier, you will get frozen windows.

-Always carry a window scraper and some de-icer so you can clear your screen before driving away.
-Never head out with an obscured or partially obscured frosty window as it leads to accidents.
+Always carry a window scraper and some de-icer to clear your screen before driving away.
+Never head out with an obscured or partially obscured frosty window, which leads to accidents.
 Check your windshield for any chips or cracks and get them fixed.
-They can distract your vision, but in freezing weather, the glass is also more likely to shatter.
+They can distract your vision, but the glass is more likely to shatter in freezing weather.

 Get Winter Wipers

-Along with keeping your windshield clean, getting some winter wipers will help keep the glass clear.
-When the snow gets onto a windshield, the wipers only partially wipe the glass clear.
+Getting winter wipers and keeping your windshield clean will help clear the glass.
+The wipers only partially wipe the glass clear when snow hits a windshield.
 Winter wipers are constructed to eliminate this problem by enclosing the blade in a rubber boot and keeping the windshield clear.

 If you know you are heading out into wintry weather, always go prepared.
 Carry a snow spade, a blanket, a flashlight, and a hot drink.
-Make sure your cell phone is fully charged, and carry a charger in the car.
+Ensure your cell phone is fully charged, and carry a charger in the car.

-Always take warm clothing, including gloves and a hat — heat is lost from the head rapidly in freezing conditions.
+Wear warm clothing, gloves, and a hat — heat is rapidly lost from the head in freezing conditions.
 If you get caught out, at least you have some protection from the elements.
 As a part of your winter preparations, check that your car heater functions effectively so you can use it to control the temperature inside the vehicle.
-In cold weather, you will need that warmth, especially if you have a long journey.
+You will need that warmth in cold weather, especially if you have a long journey.

-Getting your outdoor vehicle ready for winter is a vital part of your preparations for safe driving in the colder months of the year.
-By getting a checklist and making sure your car is in good working order, you will not only be a safer driver but your vehicle will be well maintained and less likely to break down.
+Preparing your outdoor vehicle for winter is a vital part of your preparations for safe driving in the year’s colder months.
+By getting a checklist and ensuring your car is in good working order, you will not only be a safer driver, but your vehicle will be well-maintained and less likely to break down.
 In addition, making sure you and your loved ones are safe while driving is paramount.